files

 update yml (but like it's text)

 Why update .yml files but read them as plaintext?
 Turns out that in my case they don't follow consistent rules when it comes to quoting.
 So instead of trying to figure out the reasons and/or try to enforce one style I decided to treat them like text files.
-This also works well because the changes I'm doing are minimal.
-Usually one line (or two) in the file contains some PL text.
-I need to add an extra line with the EN key and value based on the PL text.
+This also works well because the changes I'm automating in these yamls are minimal: one line (or two) in the file contains some PL text.
+I need to add an extra line with the EN key and value based on the exiting PL before I can start editing the file manually or deserialize it.

 Click to see code...